Management’s Discussion and Analysis

 How BMO Reports Operating Group Results

 Periodically, certain business lines and units within the business lines are transferred between client and corporate support groups to more closely align BMO’s organizational structure with its strategic priorities.
 In addition, revenue and expense allocations are updated to more accurately align with current experience.
-Results for prior periods are restated to conform to the current presentation.
+Results for prior periods are restated to conform with the current period’s presentation.

-BMO analyzes revenue at the consolidated level based on GAAP revenue reflected in the consolidated financial statements rather than on a taxable equivalent basis (teb), which is consistent with our Canadian peer group.
+BMO analyzes revenue at the consolidated level based on GAAP revenue as reported in the consolidated financial statements rather than on a taxable equivalent basis (teb), which is consistent with our Canadian peer group.
 Like many banks, we analyze revenue on a teb basis at the operating group level.
 Revenue and the provision for income taxes are increased on tax-exempt securities to an equivalent before-tax basis to facilitate comparisons of income between taxable and tax-exempt sources.
 The offset to the group teb adjustments is reflected in Corporate Services revenue and provision for income taxes.